 First of all, they have no way of staying out of each other’s territories.
 Secondly, small tanks will convince them that the resources available are limited and that they have to fight to ensure their survival.

 When it comes to angelfish, keep in mind that it takes twelve months for the fry to mature.
 That is, of course, when the conditions are ideal.
-Hence, you are encouraged to purchase a relatively large tank from advanced.

 3. High Numbers